xinity/dcos-docs-site/pages/services/percona-server-mongodb/0.4.2-3.6.10/disaster-recovery/index.md

 # Backing Up

-The service supports a custom plan for creating a consistent backup of the {{ model.dbName }} replica set that is uploaded to a remote location.
+The DC/OS {{ model.techName  }} service supports a custom plan for creating a consistent backup of the {{ model.dbName }} replica set that is uploaded to a remote location.
 The backup plan launches an instance of [Percona-Lab/mongodb_consistent_backup](https://github.com/Percona-Lab/mongodb_consistent_backup), creates a consistent backup of the replica set and uploads the backup to remote storage.
-Currently only AWS S3 is supported as an upload destination for backups via the plan named 'backup-s3'.
+Currently only AWS S3 is supported as an upload destination for backups via the plan named `backup-s3`.
 More upload methods are coming in the future!

-There are two ways to configure backups: via the DC/OS {{ model.techName }} service configuration section 'Backup restore' in the DC/OS web interface, or the DC/OS CLI.
+There are two ways to configure backups: via the DC/OS {{ model.techName }} service configuration section 'Backup restore' in the DC/OS GUI, or the DC/OS CLI.

 ### Hidden secondary member
 The service supports the ability to launch a dedicated {{ model.dbName }} [hidden secondary](https://docs.mongodb.com/manual/core/replica-set-hidden-member/) replica set member to perform backups.
 [Hidden secondary](https://docs.mongodb.com/manual/core/replica-set-hidden-member/) members cannot become Primary in a failover situation and are hidden to application drivers.